AndTheOscarGoesTo/AndTheOscarGoesTo/README.md

 - 👋 Hi, I’m Oscar @AndTheOscarGoesTo
 - 👀 I’m interested in C#/.NET, Databases, and Full Stack Web Development
-- 🌱 I’m currently learning Mulesoft
+- 🌱 I’m currently learning Mulesoft and continuing to learn C#/.NET, Javascript, and Javascript libraries
 - 📫 I can be reached here on Github and from there we can establish other forms of communication